Criticism of McDonald's: Environmental record

 In 2012, McDonald's announced they would trial replacing styrofoam coffee cups with an alternative material.

 In 2018, McDonalds switched from plastic straws to paper ones in Ireland and the United Kingdom and Australia in an effort to reduce plastic pollution.
-Followed by the Netherlands in 2020, and Germany in 2021.
-Disabled activists criticized that the shift away from plastic straws is ableist, as certain disabilities result in the loss of gross or fine motor control, thus would prevent a customer from safely lifting, balancing or drinking from a cup.
+The Netherlands followed suit in 2020, so did Germany in 2021.

 In January 2021, McDonald's Arcos Dorados, the largest independent McDonald's franchise in the world which operates stores in Latin America and the Caribbean, introduced food trays manufactured by UBQ Materials that use a mix of food waste by-products to reduce the use of virgin plastic.

 McDonald's uses a corn-based bioplastic to produce containers for some products.
 The environmental benefits of this technology are controversial, with critics noting that biodegradation is slow and produces greenhouse gases, and that contamination of traditional plastic waste streams with bioplastics can complicate recycling efforts.

 Studies of litter have found that McDonald's is one of the most littered brands worldwide.
 In 2012, a Keep Australia Beautiful study found that McDonald's was the most littered brand in Queensland.
 In 2009, Keep Britain Tidy likewise found McDonald's to be the leading producer of fast-food litter on British streets, accounting for 29% of the total.
 An early protest against this practice was "Operation Send-It-Back", launched by London Greenpeace in 1994 in response to the company's targeting of activists in the McLibel Trial.
 Participants in Operation Send-It-Back returned 30 sacks of McDonald's litter to the company.
 In the 2010s, similar individual protests took place in New Zealand and England.

+Animal cruelty

+McDonald's has been the subject of animal rights activism.
+In 2021, Animal Rising blockaded four UK distribution centers using bamboo towers, leading to food shortages at restaurants.
+They cited "suffering of animals" in the McDonald's supply chain as a motivating factor.

+Controversy in Israel-Gaza conflict

+During the 2023 Israel-Gaza war, amidst the Israeli blockade of supplies in Gaza, McDonald's in Israel was condemned after giving free food to the Israel Defense Forces who were accused of committing war crimes against Palestinians.
+The hashtag #BoycottMcDonalds gained worldwide traction on social media.
+There were also large gathering outside restaurants in Lebanon and Egypt protesting the move.
+McDonalds in other countries like Turkey and Pakistan, distanced themselves from the Israeli brand.

+In January 2024, McDonald's CEO Chris Kempczinski acknowledged the backlash, stating, "Several markets in the Middle East and some outside the region are experiencing a meaningful business impact due to the war and associated misinformation that is affecting brands like McDonald's".

+In April 2024, McDonald's reached a deal with the Israeli franchisee, Alonyal, to buy back all 225 outlets to the corporation.